I’m Going To Talk To You Today About Six Things.

 You know, that’s the kind of stuff you need to think about and consider before you put your house on the market because you want to put your best foot forward.

-So that way, you know, hopefully, prospective tenants are impressed with your house right off the bat instead of saying, oh well they have this going on, how long is it going to take to fix, that sort of thing.
+So that way, you know, hopefully, prospective residents are impressed with your house right off the bat instead of saying, oh well they have this going on, how long is it going to take to fix, that sort of thing.

 Landscaping, you know all the bushes trimmed back, grass cut.
 You know, that sort of thing.